Meal

 Traditionally, meals have been prepared by women in a home kitchen (painting from the circle of Jean-Baptiste de Saive, 1563).

-A meal is an occasion that takes place at a certain time and includes consumption of food.
+A meal is an occasion that occurs at a specific time and involves the consumption of food.
 The English names used for specific meals vary, depending on the speaker's culture, the time of day, or the size of the meal.
 A meal is different from a snack in that meals are generally larger, more varied, and more filling.

 Though they can be eaten anywhere, meals usually take place in homes, restaurants, and cafeterias.
 Regular meals occur on a daily basis, typically several times a day.
 Special meals are normally held in conjunction with celebratory or momentous occasions such as birthdays, weddings, anniversaries, funerals, and holidays.

 The type of food that is served or consumed at any given time depends on regional customs.
 Three main meals are typically eaten in the morning, early afternoon, and evening in most civilizations.
 Furthermore, the names of meals are often interchangeable by custom as well.
 Some serve dinner as the main meal at midday, with supper as the late afternoon/early evening meal, while others may call their midday meal lunch and their early evening meal supper or dinner.
 Except for breakfast, these names can vary from region to region or even from family to family.